Jacobian-Free Newton-Krylov with a globalization method for solving groundwater flow models of multi-layer aquifer

 \paragraph{Numerical approaches.} The literature reveals analytical solutions to BE for only a limited number of circumstances with highly simplified initial and boundary conditions.
 Determining the analytical solution is generally challenging due to its non-linear nature, particularly when considering the flow in multiple heterogeneous aquifer layers with complex initial and boundary conditions and under complex sources and sinks such as recharge and pumping.
 Discretizing the governing PDEs using any traditional method such as finite difference (FD), finite volume (FV), or finite element (FE) method, leads to a nonlinear system of algebraic equations.
 It poses enormous challenges in terms of computational efficiency and memory requirements.
 A common approach to solve these nonlinear system of equations is the Newton method, also known as the Newton-Raphson method.
 The Newton method needs to forming and storing the Jacobian matrix at each time step, which can be expensive.
 Since the resulting linear system does not have an exact solution, it is generally necessary to adopt an iterative solution method.
 Thus, the resulting method is known as the inexact Newton method.
 Employing a direct method to solve a large system of linear equations may prove inefficient.
 The Krylov subspace method is the most prominent iterative method for solving large linear systems.
 Thus, the integration of the Newton method for solving nonlinear problems with a Krylov subspace based iterative approach is referred to as the Newton-Krylov method.
-In contrast, Jacobian-Free Newton-Krylov (JFNK) method eliminates the need for explicit computation of the Jacobian matrix, which is the focus of this study.
+In Newton's method one can also approximate the Jacobian by using difference approximation, which is usually referred to as a Jacobian-free approach \cite{kelley1995iterative, maxwell2013terrain}.
+In contrast, Jacobian-Free Newton-Krylov (JFNK) method eliminates the need for explicit computation of the Jacobian matrix, where we approximate the Jacobian-vector product using the evaluation of nonlinear function values, which is the focus of this study.